 On this page, I'm guiding you through the terms and definitions used in hypnotherapy and describing the imaginative technics I also use in integrative hypnotherapy.
 Then you can read about the scope of hypnotherapy and can have a closer look at how it works behind the scenes.
 Let's get started with a short clarification among these concepts.

-Hypnosis is not hypnotherapy, and it is part of the hypnotherapy process as an altered state
+Hypnosis is not hypnotherapy, but it is part of the hypnotherapy process as an altered state.

-Hypnosis is often perceived as the weirdest, the most mysterious sometimes the most frightening altered state.
-What makes it so scary is that the majority of people think that they can lose control while being hypnotised.
+Hypnosis is often perceived as the weirdest, the most mysterious, sometimes the most frightening altered state.
+What makes it so scary is that most people think that they can lose control while being hypnotised.
 The truth is that hypnosis is a straightforward and naturally occurring process or state.
 As a treatment intervention, it involves inducing the client into a relaxed, suggestible state.
-It uses the hypnotic trance, the simple shifting back and forth between the conscious and subconscious mind to create this relaxed, suggestible state.
-Being in this altered state of mind quite similar to the pre-sleep state or to daydreaming or when you were processing routine activities while your mind wanders off.
+It uses the hypnotic trance, the simple shifting back and forth between the conscious and subconscious mind, to create this relaxed, suggestible state.
+Being in this altered state of mind quite similar to the pre-sleep state of daydreaming or processing routine activities while your mind wanders off.

 Hypnosis is one of the world's oldest treatments.
-The very first sign of its existence is those ancient hieroglyphics that show the Egyptians were using it as early as 3,000 B.C.
+The first sign of its existence is those ancient hieroglyphics that show the Egyptians were using it as early as 3,000 B.C.
 There is more evidence the Greeks and the Mayans understood it and used it as well.
-Then it has been reinvented by the psychoanalysis in the 19th century and started its reborn triumph through centuries.
+Then it has been reinvented by psychoanalysis in the 19th century and started its reborn triumph through centuries.
 Today it is a legitimate modern medical practice, where it is called hypnotherapy.
-As early as 1892, the British Medical Association verified the efficacy of hypnotherapy.

-Hypnosis used professionally and adequately is simply a way of helping you make the right decisions and develop the correct beliefs for you, thereby helping you to 'feel' better and to get better day to day results.
+Hypnosis used professionally and adequately is simply a way of helping you make the right decisions and develop the correct beliefs for you, thereby helping you feel better and getting better day-to-day results.

 The differences between hypnosis and hypnotherapy